CDCgov/trusted-intermediary/scripts/hurl/rs/readme.md

     -i <SUBMISSION_ID>    The submissionId to call the history API with (Required for history API) -v                    Verbose mode
     -h                    Display this help and exit
+    -p                    Produce a real message, receiver will not be Flexion specific
 ```

 ## Examples